Byzacena

-Byzacena (or Byzacium) (Βυζάκιον, Byzakion) was a Late Roman province in the central part of Roman North Africa, which is now roughly Tunisia, split off from Africa Proconsularis.
+Byzacena (or Byzacium; Βυζάκιον) was a Late Roman province in the central part of Roman North Africa, which is now roughly Tunisia, split off from Africa Proconsularis.

 History

 At the end of the 3rd century AD, the Roman emperor Diocletian divided the great Roman province of Africa Proconsularis into three smaller provinces: Zeugitana in the north, still governed by a proconsul and referred to as Proconsularis; Byzacena to its adjacent south, and Tripolitania to its adjacent south, roughly corresponding to southeast Tunisia and northwest Libya.
 Byzacena corresponded roughly to eastern Tunisia or the modern Tunisian region of Sahel.

 Hadrumetum (modern Sousse) became the capital of the newly made province, whose governor had the rank of consularis.
 At this period the Metropolitan Archbishopric of Byzacena was, after the great metropolis Carthage, the most important city in Roman (North) Africa west of Egypt and its Patriarch of Alexandria.

+The toponym is believed to derive from the Byzantes or Byzacii, a Libyan people who lived around the Gulf of Gabès (Lesser Syrtis).
+They are called Gyzantes or Zygantes by Herodotus.

 Episcopal sees

 Ancient episcopal sees of Byzacena listed in the Annuario Pontificio as titular sees: